motion/orbit/notes/next.md

+- Search pagination should scroll down more
+- move `when` and `sleep` out of the destructure?
+- scroll carousels back to beginning after change pane
 - Oauth: Properly proxy/prompt the production domain in prod mode
 - Fix horizontal scroll bugs
 - Fix empty profiles from gmail contacts import